ali-khurshid/My-Individual-Project/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site
+- The photos used on the home page was downloaded from Google Images
-- The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* Thanks to the teaching and support staff at Code Institute.
+* Special thanks to Kuminda for clearing the Github roadblock for me.